burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/static_assert).

-## 5. alignas
+## 5. alignas operator
 The `alignas` operator from (C++11) enforce alignment. `alignas` allocates an object with the requirement to allocate it with alignment suitable for another type.
 Example:
 ```cpp
 alignas(int) char buff[1024];
 ```
 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/language/alignas).

-## 6. alignof
+## 6. alignof operator
-The `alignof(x)` is the operator built into the language that return the aligment of a type in memory.
+The `alignof(x)` is the operator built into the language that return the alignment of a type in memory.
 Example:
 ```cpp
   std::cout << alignof(char);     // print alignment for char's
 ```